 What does a Chief Surveyor do?

 A chief surveyor, also known as a party chief or crew chief, is in charge of a surveying crew, or party.
-The crew’s daily activities in the field are managed the chief.
+The crew’s daily activities in the field are managed by the chief.
 A chief surveyor also ensures that surveying data is accurately collected and recorded, and that crew members follow all company procedures.

 Surveying is a type of applied science that involves determining and mapping geographical and geological features.
 Depending on the purpose of the survey and the medium being surveyed, a chief surveyor may be in charge of a variety of different types of surveys.
 The land surface, water body beds, and underground features such as caverns are examples of typical media.
 The most common type of surveying done is land surveying.

 A party chief for a land surveyor must be familiar with the various techniques, methods, and instruments used in land surveying.
-Instruments are used surveyors to calculate angles and distances between points.
+Instruments are used by surveyors to calculate angles and distances between points.
 The positions of the surveyed points relative to specific references are calculated using these data and trigonometric functions.
 Modern surveying instruments are computerized and use electronics and optics to measure angles and distances as well as perform mathematical calculations.
 The information can be saved either automatically in an instrument’s data recorder or manually in field notebooks.

 The chief must be skilled at gathering and recording data as well as creating drawings and maps.
 Computer skills are required for some land surveyor party chief jobs.
 Experience with data processing and computer-aided design and drafting are common requirements (CADD).